LunaCreates/Luna-Creates/src/site/blog/top-10-most-beautiful-beaches-in-the-world.md

 A quiet cove with white powder sand and turquoise water with a backdrop of emerald green rain forest.

-This a haven for relaxation and water sports with the calm Carribbean waters and the most amazing sunsets.
+This a haven for relaxation and water sports with the calm Caribbean waters and the most amazing sunsets.

 Be sure to take a glass bottom boat trip to see all the incredible shipwrecks and swim with turtles.